Updated October 3

 Are you living on the street or in an encampment?

-- The count of non-sheltered outdoor locations, such as tent encampments and underpasses, will take place between September 22 and 24, most likely the evening of September 23.
+- The count of non-sheltered outdoor locations, such as tent encampments and underpasses, will take place between September 23 and 24.

 - If you are non-sheltered, a census worker might find you on September 23, but they might not.
 If you receive services in the community, such as a soup kitchen, you can talk to staff there to make sure you are included in their count.
 You can also self-respond online or over the phone.